 EV route planner

-Below is a step by step guide to the Zap-Map Route Planner v1, showing selection options and methodology, with a step-by-step video at the bottom of the page.
+Below is a step by step guide to the Zap-Map Route Planner v1 with screenshots from the Android app.
+It shows selection options and methodology, with a step-by-step video at the bottom of the page.

 Use the search box to add your starting position and destination and any waypoints required.

-You can select your current location, Zap-Home or Zap-Work point if available, and you can also see recent search history.
+You can select your current location, Zap-Home or Zap-Work point if available (apps only), and you can also see recent search history (apps only).

 Create a ‘quick plan’ based on your EV model and system defaults.
 Alternatively edit battery, charger search and filter options to create a customised route plan.